crapp/geomandel/README.md

 ##### File name

 The default output file name is geomandel + appropriate image format file extension.
-Fortunately you are able to use the `--image-file` command line option which allows highly customizable file names.
+Fortunately the re is the possibility to use the `--img-file` command line option which provides highly customizable file names.

 You can use different printf like '%' items interspersed with normal text for the output file name.
 These items will be replaced by the application with the values